kronosta/stable-diffusion-archive/README.md

+# This is an unmodified fork (other than this README) of the original CompVis/stable-diffusion Git Repo
+I forked this because Stability AI is facing some hard times.
+If they ever delete or private the repo, you can use this fork to continue using Stable Diffusion models.

+I highly doubt SD-1.5, SD-XL, SD-2.1, etc. will ever be lost entirely from the internet, but if that's the case, you can use this interface to run/retrain a model that has already been finetuned on those.

 # Stable Diffusion
 *Stable Diffusion was made possible thanks to a collaboration with [Stability AI](https://stability.ai/) and [Runway](https://runwayml.com/) and builds upon our previous work:*